Job prospects Computer Systems Analyst in Prince Edward Island

 Job opportunities in Prince Edward Island

-The employment outlook will be fair for Information systems analysts and consultants (NOC 2171) in Prince Edward Island for the 2019-2021 period.
+The employment outlook will be good for Information systems analysts and consultants (NOC 2171) in Prince Edward Island for the 2021-2023 period.

 The following factors contributed to this outlook: